Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  If you're `allowing patrons to make purchase suggestions <#suggestionspref>`__ then they will see the 'my suggestions' tab when logged in.
+-  If you're :ref:`allowing patrons to make purchase suggestions <suggestion-label>` then they will see the 'my suggestions' tab when logged in.
 This tab shows the patron the librarian who approved or rejected the purchase suggestion.
 This preference controls if the patron sees the librarian's name or not.

-`opacthemes <#opacthemes>`__
+.. _opacthemes-label:

+opacthemes
 ''''''''''''''''''''''''''''

 Default: bootstrap